 - a.
 Objective: Approve or reject new business proposals submitted for consideration by the Management of Bicsa Fiduciaria, S.A. and/or the Country Manager (Costa Rica) of BICSA, as appropriate on each occasion, in order to determine the legal, technical, economic and financial feasibility of such proposals. - b.
-Integration: It shall be formed, with voice and vote, by a member of the Board of Directors who shall chair the Committee, the Regional Business Manager of BICSA, the Legal Counsel of BICSA Fiduciaria and the Liaison Executive of the Corporate Risk Management of BICSA.
+Integration: It shall be formed, with voice and vote, by a member of the Board of Directors who shall chair the Committee or his representative, the Regional Business Manager of BICSA, the Legal Counsel of BICSA Fiduciaria and the Liaison Executive of the Corporate Risk Management of BICSA.
 The Manager of BICSA Fiduciaria will participate permanently with voice, but without vote, who will have the function of presenting the cases and will also act as secretary of the Committee. - c.
-Frequency: The Trust Committee of BICSA Fiduciaria will meet every time the Trust Manager, the Country Manager (Costa Rica) of BICSA or the President of the Committee summons it by e-mail, attaching for each summons an agenda of items to be discussed during the corresponding meeting. - d.
-Quorum: The Committee is considered to have a quorum to meet when three of its members with voting rights are present. - e.
-Agreements: The agreements will be adopted by a simple majority of those in attendance; in the event of a tie, the Chairman of the Committee will have a double vote.
-The unfavorable vote of one or more members of the committee with respect to one or more matters submitted for its consideration and resolution, shall be recorded in the minutes with the respective justification.
-Members who were absent at the meeting where the resolution was adopted shall abstain from voting when the minutes of said meeting are approved.
+Frequency: The Trust Committee of BICSA Fiduciaria will meet every time the Trust Manager, the Country Manager (Costa Rica) of BICSA or the President of the Committee summons it by e-mail, attaching for each summons an agenda of items to be discussed during the corresponding meeting.